 My favourite, most addictive creation to date are these no bake brazil nut and date squares covered in melted dark chocolate.
 Words won’t do justice to how delicious these vegan snacks are but they’re kinda like caramel squares but healthier and so easy to make.
 Trust me, someone who can’t make a Pot Noodle can make these.Here’s the recipe for my 4 ingredient brazil nut squares so you can become addicted to them too:

-1 cup of pitted dates (soaked for about 5-10 minutes)
+5-6 medjool dates (soaked for about 5-10 minutes beforehand)

-1 cup of Brazil Nuts (soaked for about 3 hours)
+Roughly half a cup of Brazil Nuts (soaked overnight)

 1 spoonful of nut butter (I use sugarfree Kelkin crunchy peanut butter but the choice is yours)

-50g dark chocolate chips or 4 squares of 80% cocoa chocolate chopped up
+80g dark chocolate chips or 8-10 squares of 80% cocoa chocolate bar chopped up

 Chop the drained dates and drained brazil nuts and throw them into a large bowl.
 Add the spoonful of nut butter and roughly mix all ingredients together with a wooden spoon.